richpeck/exception_handler/README.md

 [[ layout ]]

 Now the *majority* of design is handled with the CSS.
-The view is completely DRY and the entire system is extremely modular.
+The view is completely DRY and the entire system modular.

 ---